 Field-hunting tip

-Look in achondrite meteorites country — that is the host setting where vestaite typically forms.
+Look in achondrite meteorites country, the host setting where vestaite typically forms.
 If you start seeing pyroxene, plagioclase, olivine in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.